Documentation

 Final results

-• Probability B beats A - Probability, in percentage points, that the production workspace is better for your store than the current master workspace.
-This calculation is based on the number of sessions and the number of sessions with completed sales.
-Notice: if the result of these metrics is greater than 10%, the production workspace is able to become the winner.
+Probability B beats AProbability, in percentage points, that the production workspace is better for your store than the current master workspace.
+This calculation is based on session and completed sales counts.
+If this metric is greater than 10%, the production workspace can become the winner.

 The main results of the A/B test are aimed at scenarios where the platform automatically directed store traffic.
 While you can and should use A/B tests even if you manually direct the traffic, bear in mind that the numbers behind each result reflect an automatic segmentation according to each workspace experience.